Shlomit Mintz

 Therapy and Counselling

-Counselling offers a supportive space to explore your thoughts, emotions, and relationships.
+Therapy offers a supportive space to explore your thoughts, emotions, and relationships.
 It’s an opportunity to gain insight into patterns that may be holding you back, and to begin the process of healing and personal growth.

 About Me

-I offer a warm, respectful space where people can feel safe, heard, and understood.
+I offer a warm, respectful space where clients can feel safe, heard, and understood.
 I believe in the power of the therapeutic relationship and see counselling as a collaborative process that supports healing, insight, and growth.

 How I Work